eclipse-sumo/sumo/docs/web/docs/netedit.md

 ## Edge and Lane

-- *Split edge here*: Split an edge into two differentes edges connected with a junction.
+- *Split edge here*: Split an edge into two different edges connected with a junction.

 ![](images/neteditSplit1.png)Edge is splitted in the mouse cursor position